 See more pictures of Stardust Bay here:

 Sedanka Island is about 11 miles (18 km) long, and located in the Fox Islands off the northeast coast of Unalaska Island, in the Eastern Aleutians, Alaska.
 In 1792 Lieutenant Sarichev, of the Imperial Russian Navy, named the island "Spirkin", but that same year Martin Sauer gave the Aleut name "Sithanak" which Marcus Baker recorded "Siginak” meaning "braided" or "curled".
 The U.S. Coast and Geodetic Survey named the island “Sedanka” on charts from 1921.
-Sedanka is uninhabited, but an Aleut village called Biorka was on the north coast until 1942 when it was evacuated and abandoned.
+Sedanka is uninhabited, but an Aleut village called Biorka was on the north coast until 1942 when it was evacuated during World War II and later abandoned.

-Stardust Bay is on the Pacific Coast of Sedanka Island and is named for a fishing vessel wrecked on the steep, high‐energy beach, at the head of a funnel‐shaped embayment exposed toward the Aleutian Trench.
+Stardust Bay is on the Pacific Coast of Sedanka Island and is named for a fishing vessel wrecked on the steep, high energy beach, at the head of a funnel shaped embayment exposed toward the Aleutian Trench.
 This bay is the site of an ongoing study by the U.S. Geological Survey of very large tsunamis.